IATI/IATI-Guidance/en/upgrades.rst

 All proposed changes, both major and minor, will be published on the IATI Knowledge Base (`http://support.iatistandard.org/forums <http://support.iatistandard.org/forums>`__).
-Anyone can make a proposal, and the forum allows for a public exchange on the merits of the proposal to take place.
+Anyone can make a proposal (via the `Modifications, Additions, Improvements section <http://support.iatistandard.org/forums/20020808-modifications-additions-improvements>`_), and the forum allows for a public exchange on the merits of the proposal to take place.
 The TAG Secretariat will contribute to these exchanges and will draft proposals for the formal formats required by the standard and xml schema.

+If you wish to discuss an idea before submitting a proposal you may wish to consult the `IATI Technical Mailing List <http://wiki.iatistandard.org/community/mailing_list>`_ first.

 Decimal Upgrade Procedures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~